Table of Contents Contents

 - O = Open status credit; the amount you borrow is flexible but has a limit (like a cell phone account)

-- R = Revolving credit; there’s a limit to how much you can borrow, your repayment varies depending on how much you owe (like a credit card)
+- R = Revolving credit; there’s a limit to how much you can borrow, and your repayment varies depending on how much you owe (like a credit card)

 - M = Mortgage; self-explanatory, just information on your mortgage